Peter O'Neill: Paraka legal fees

 O'Neill's name was involved in an enquiry into the irregular disbursement of massive legal fees to the law firm of Paul Paraka.
-Paraka was arrested in December 2013 because of fraudulent payments up to 30 million Australian dollars.
+Paraka was arrested in December 2013 because of fraudulent payments totaling up to 30 million Australian dollars.
 Opposition leader Belden Namah mentioned O'Neill as responsible because he was Minister of Finance at the time of the payment.
-Another irregular payment of 31 million Australian dollars occurred after the government had apparently cut ties with Paraka lawyers, when O'Neill was Prime Minister.
-There were attempts by Investigation Task Force Sweep, an anti-corruption watchdog, and police officers from the Anti Corruption Unit to question O'Neill.
+Another irregular payment of 31 million Australian dollars occurred after the government apparently cut ties with Paraka lawyers when O'Neill was Prime Minister.
+There were attempts by the Investigation Task Force Sweep, an anti-corruption watchdog, and police officers from the Anti-Corruption Unit to question O'Neill.
 He refused to be questioned and dismissed the Task Force Sweep and the police officers involved.
 O'Neill challenged an arrest warrant against him before the courts, and the Supreme Court voided the warrant in December 2017 as defective.
-This was on formal grounds, as officers did not follow the regulations, information was missing and there were spelling mistakes.
+This was on formal grounds, as officers did not follow the regulations, information was missing, and there were spelling mistakes.